The Evolution of Natural Language Models: Understanding Their Impact on AI

 Ongoing work focuses on:

-Multimodal models that combine text, vision, and audio
+Multimodal models that integrate text, vision, and audio

-More efficient models with lower cost and latency
+More efficient models with reduced cost and latency

 Safety, bias mitigation, and privacy-preserving techniques